Big Qualicum Hatchery

 - Freshwater: Region 1 - Vancouver Island

-- Tidal Waters: Area 14 (Comox/Parksville/Denman and Hornby Islands)
+- Tidal waters: Area 14 (Comox/Parksville/Denman and Hornby Islands)

-- Community Projects: Central portion, east coast of Vancouver Island and adjacent mainland inlets
+- Community projects: Central portion, east coast of Vancouver Island and adjacent mainland inlets

 When can I see salmon?